Electrical Circuit Breaker

 Let's have a discussion on electrical principle of circuit breaker.

 The circuit breaker has to carry large rated or fault power.
 Due to this large power there is always dangerously high arcing between moving contacts and fixed contact during operation of circuit breaker.
-Again as we discussed earlier the arc in circuit breaker can be quenching safely if the dielectric strength between the current carrying contacts of circuit breaker increases rapidly during every current zero crossing of the alternating current.
+Again as we discussed earlier the arc in circuit breaker can be quenching safely if the dielectric strength between the electric current carrying contacts of circuit breaker increases rapidly during every electric current zero crossing of the alternating current.
 The dielectric strength of the media in between contacts can be increased in numbers of ways, like by compressing the ionized arcing media since compressing accelerates the deionization process of the media, by cooling the arcing media since cooling increase the resistance of arcing path or by replacing the ionized arcing media by fresh gasses.
 Hence a numbers of arc quenching processes should be involved in operation of circuit breaker.

 Types of Circuit Breaker